What makes your heart sing? Is it a pretty house with a picket fence or is it an airline ticket with no definite return date?

 In the meantime, here are some posts I’ve written that may help you take that first step.
 Or at least give you some inspiration to make a move on your own dream list:

-I’d love to hear what works for you, so leave a comment on our Facebook page or send us an email and tell us the first step you’re taking to make YOUR dream a reality.
+I’d love to hear what works for you.
+Leave a comment below, on my Facebook page or send me an email and tell me the first step you’re taking to make YOUR dream a reality.